-Estate cars are a great alternative to SUVs; they offer lots of boot space without compromising the running costs of a hatchback.
-Here are the best used estate cars you should buy.
+Estate cars are a great alternative to SUVs; they offer lots of boot space without compromising on running costs.
+Here are the best used estate cars you should buy

-Estates tend to have a bigger and more accessible boot than SUVs or MPVs.
-As the load space is often quite long and wide, which makes it versatile and capable of carrying a huge array of things – whether you’re a windswept surfer or a regular at a Swedish furniture and meatball store.
+Load space in an estate is often quite long and wide, which makes it versatile and capable of carrying a huge array of things – whether you’re a windswept surfer or a regular at a Swedish furniture and meatball store.

 Buying a used estate car means you can get all of these benefits without splashing out on a brand-new car.
 If you need even more luggage space, check out our guide to the cars with the biggest boots on sale, or continue reading our rundown of the best used estate cars to buy now.

-We tend to think of the Skoda Superb Estate and the BMW 5 Series Touring as being a similarly sized, but the difference in boot space is surprising.
-There are 570 litres to fill (90 litres fewer than the Superb), which is still a massive space.
+We tend to think of the Skoda Superb Estate and the BMW 5 Series Touring as similarly sized, but the difference in boot space is surprising.
+With the BMW, there are 570 litres to fill up (90 litres fewer than the Superb), which is still a massive space.
 For those times when you need to carry longer items or more things, the rear seats fold down increasing available space to 1,700 litres.
 The 5 Series is also very good at hauling people, with ample room for three adults in the rear seats.
-BMW says you could even get three child seats side-by-side, so it’s a little strange that only the outer seats have ISOFIX points.
+BMW says you could even get three child seats side-by-side, so it’s a little strange that only the outer seats have ISOFIX child seat fixing points.

-Many of the qualities of the Superb apply to the Skoda Octavia estate as well in a slightly smaller and lower priced package.
-The boot space is enormous for the size of the car; at 640 litres, it’s one of the biggest in its class offering a generous amount of legroom too.
-Drop the rear seats and the boot space increases to 1,700 litres, which is comparable to the Ford Mondeo Estate, Mazda6 Tourer and the BMW 5 Series Touring which sit in the class above.
+Many of the qualities of the Skoda Superb apply to the Skoda Octavia estate as well, albeit in a slightly smaller and lower priced package.
+The boot space is enormous for the size of the car; at 640 litres, it’s one of the biggest in its class, offering a generous amount of legroom too.
+Drop the rear seats and the boot space increases to 1,700 litres, which is comparable to the Ford Mondeo Estate, Mazda6 Tourer and the BMW 5 Series Touring, which sit in the class above.

 At 600 litres, the boot is just shy of the Skoda Octavia Estate’s available luggage space, and the lip you’ll need to haul heavy items over is now much lower.
 On top of that, there’s more shoulder room in the rear seats than the previous Ceed Sportswagon, and the interior is equal in quality to the Ford Focus and Volkswagen Golf.
 Even the entry-level ‘2’ grade features cruise control, air-conditioning, smartphone mirroring, alloy wheels and windscreen wipers with a de-icing function.